How To Resolve Conflict And Create Great Relationships

 We all have disagreements.
-We may bicker about or debate our differences but we don’t always think of disagreements as a cause for conflict.
+We may bicker about or debate our differences but we need not think of having a disagreement as a cause for high conflict.

 We often think of the term conflict as a major form of disagreement.
 Conflict between partners might cause a lot of tension or divisiveness, potentially leading to a fight, major discord or hostility.

-For most people thinking about confronting a situation that appears to be loaded with conflict gives rise to a lot stress, anxiety or even dread.
+For many people, thinking about having a disagreement or confronting a situation often gives rise to a lot of stress, anxiety or even dread.

 The Fear of Conflict

 The stakes seem to be even higher when we are facing conflict with a loved one or a business partner.